solana-foundation/developer-content/developers/guides/solang/getting-started.md

    of Solang.
 3. **Anchor Framework Installation**: Next, install the [Anchor Framework](https://www.anchor-lang.com/docs/installation).
-Anchor is a widely used framework in the Solana ecosystem used to simplify the process of building Solana programs.
+Anchor is a widely used framework in the Solana ecosystem and simplifies the process of building Solana programs.
 With version 0.28, you can start building with Solang directly through Anchor.